-Most telemarketing gurus would agree that scripts are not the right way to deliver a B2B phone call.
-But calls do need a structure, otherwise too much freedom for your agents could mean they fail to deliver the right message and may damage your brand (or your client’s brand).
+Most marketing gurus would agree that a telemarketing script is not the right way to deliver a B2B phone call.
+The call will sound robotic.
+But calls do need a structure; otherwise, too much freedom for your agents could mean they fail to deliver the right message and may damage your brand (or your client’s brand).

 The problem with scripts is that they sound like… ummm, scripts.

 It’s difficult for your customer to have a natural conversation with an agent that is reading what to say.
 Nor can a script cover all the permutations of a conversation or the objections thrown at them by reluctant buyers.

 But agents need guidance to ensure they stay ‘on message’.
 Most of us can recall five phrases, and three phrases are even easier.
 So, identify the key phrases that encapsulate your message, USP or product benefits.
 If necessary get a copywriter to ensure the phrases are concise and clearly understood by decision-makers.